pirsch-analytics/pirsch/README.md

 ## Things to maintain

-The following things need regular maintenance/updates:
+The following things need regular maintenance/updates (using the scripts in the `scripts` directory when possible):

 * Go and JS dependencies
 * referrer blacklist